versionpress/versionpress/docs/content/en/02-feature-focus/01-how-versionpress-works.md

-# How VersionPress works #
+# How VersionPress Works #

-This is a high-level overview of how VersionPress works.
-If you are a common user you generally don't need to worry but if you're wondering what exactly VersionPress does, this page is for you.
+Sometimes, the best way to understand a product is to have a brief idea of how it works, internally.
+That way, you know what actions are safe, what is possibly problematic and so on.
+This page should provide that brief overview.

 ## High level overview ##

-Site with VersionPress installed and activated has three main parts:
+WordPress site with VersionPress installed and activated contains three main parts:

-* **WordPress itself**, i.e. PHP + MySQL
+* **WordPress itself**, i.e. the PHP code and MySQL database
-* **Git repository** that manages all the historic versions
+* **[Git](./git) repository** that manages the historic revisions
-* **Glue code** that translates raw WordPress data into a format that can be managed by Git
+* **Our plugin** that translates WordPress data into the Git format and does all the other things like providing the admin pages etc.

-Most of the VersionPress code falls under the third point but it's important to note that we have generally very little code to implement the version control itself.
-We depend on [Git](http://git-scm.com/) to do the heavy lifting for us which has [many advantages](./git).

-There are two more important things with regards to how VersionPress works:

-1. **VersionPress only observes write operations**.
-This is kind of obvious because read operations don't change state and there would be nothing to commit but it is important for performance.
-Read-heavy sites (most blogs, public websites etc.) are therefore fine.
-(See also [Performance considerations](./performance).)
-2. **MySQL database is only updated by VersionPress on Undo or Rollback**.
-Storing new versions does not manipulate disk or MySQL data in any way.
+One important point here is that our code actually implements very little versioning logic itself.
+Instead, we depend heavily on Git which was an important strategic decision.
+This has many advantages but also poses some new challenges as described [here](./git).

+With regards to how VersionPress works, **it generally observes write operations** (e.g., updating a post, adding a comment etc.) and prepares the data in a format that will be suitable for version control in Git.
+The files in this format are stored in the `wp-content/vpdb` folder and later committed to the Git repository.
+In the opposite direction, they can be used to update the MySQL database on operations like Undo, Rollback or Clone.

+On read operations (displaying a post etc.), VersionPress generally does nothing.
+It might happen that even something that appears as a read operation changes some data behind the scenes, in which case there will be a new commit.